call +44 (0)1273 622272

 Let people know any nuggets you have gleaned

-A good way to start a conversation as many people are looking out for others to help.
+A good way to start a conversation is with a question as many people want to help others out.
 If your question is controversial you may attract a lot of interest.
-Your question could be hypothetical – what would you do if….
+Your question could be hypothetical - what would you do if….

 Always look out for these; if it’s a techie question it’s worth taking the time to look up the answer, the original tweeter will thank you for it and you will have a stronger connection.